chrchang/plink-ng/2.0/ReadMe.md

   the end.
 In exchange, the line is invalidated when you iterate to the next one; it's like being forced to pass the same string to std::getline(), or the same buffer to fgets(), on every call.
-But whenever that's problematic, you can always copy the line before iterating to the next.
-And in the many situations where there's no need to copy, you get a substantially lower-cost abstraction than the aforementioned standard library functions.
+But whenever that's problematic, you can always copy the line before iterating to the next; on all systems I've seen, this is *still* faster than using getline/fgets.
+And in the many situations where there's no need to copy, you get a fundamentally lower-latency abstraction.
 * It automatically detects and decompresses gzipped and Zstd-compressed files.
   This works with streams.
 * It automatically reads AND DECOMPRESSES ahead for you.
 Decompression is even